salman-abedin/devour/README.md

 devour [CMD...]
 ```

-## Pro Tip!
+## Pro Tip

 **Stop devouring from the shell!**

 It doesn't matter whether you are aliasing or not.

 I didn't write it to be called from the shell in the first place.
 It just happens to have that ability.

 Watch my demo and see how I have integrated it with a file browser.